hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

          Free handles.

-      The handles can be moved completely independently, and thus can result in a sharp change of direction.
+      Manual handles that can be moved independently, and thus can result in a sharp change of direction.

    .. _bpy.types.Keyframe.handle_left:
    .. _bpy.types.Keyframe.handle_right:

    Frame, Value
-      Set the frame and value for the left/right interpolation handle for the active keyframe.
+      The frame and value for the left/right handle of the active keyframe.